rtmatphys/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a project researcher at Center for Quantum Information and Quantum Biology (QIQB), Osaka University.
-My current interest lies in development of near-term quantum algorithms for solving quantum many-body problems.
-I have research experience in condensed matter physics, such as computational studies of correlated electron systems as well as experimental studies of topological materials.
+My current interest lies in development of near-term quantum algorithms for quantum many-body problems as well as combinatorial optimization.
+I have research experience in condensed matter physics, such as computational studies of correlated electron systems and experimental studies of topological materials.